alex-coder2010/snake-game/README.md

                 Even though the code is open source, you can't do anything you want with it.
-                Apache License 2.0 is applied for this project, for more information, visit the copyright and license sub heading inside of this read me file.
+                Apache License 2.0 is applied for this project, for more information, visit the "LICENSE AND COPYRIGHT" sub-heading inside of this file.
 (It's at the end)